 Two codes helped identify student strengths at different ages.
 The problem solving code was used to identify the solution of major problems.
 The strategies code was used to mark troubleshooting and other strategies students used.
 The coding data, in combination of direct observation, identified the strengths of each student as follows.

-The grade 2 student showed a real strength in problem-solving difficult problems in creative ways, even if the solutions were not as optimal as older students or adults would have produced.
+The grade 2 student showed a real strength in problem-solving difficult issues in creative ways, even if the solutions were not as optimal as older students or adults would have produced.
 For example, the use of a counter-balance to offset the side mounting of the USB hub was very clever and did work.
 Second grade students were also happily persistent in solving problems.
 The sixth grade student showed an internalization of the robotics curriculum he had learned in previous grades.
 For example, he used a descriptive filename for his program and internalized a sophisticated, hierarchical, and very successful design process.
 He also was successful at projecting out the consequences of his design decisions.
 He used adult design notions and sensibilities such as symmetry and scale as well as mathematics and science to realize his design idea.

+Discussion

+General Conclusions

+This pilot study has described a theoretical framework, an engineering design process model, and a methodology for a larger developmental, cognitive, cross-sectional, microgenetic, case study of elementary engineering with the long term goal of informing the elementary engineering curriculum and instruction.
+The engineering design processes of a second grader and a sixth grader were characterized in detail.
+The sixth grade student used up-front planning and research before starting the open-ended engineering task.
+Furthermore, the sixth grader used a hierarchical design process that included an overall plan and nested plans for subsystems and subsystem components.
+In contrast, the second grade student did not have an overall plan but built subsystems serially and hence had difficulties connecting the subsystems later.
+Second graders tended to persist in non-optimal design choices rather than “going back to the drawing board.”
+However, the second grader could troubleshoot and fix (non-optimally) problems after using concrete techniques to identify design problems while the sixth grader had much greater capacity to mentally project out problems in advance.
+These results are consistent with Piagetian and neo-Piagetian theories that specify that second graders are concrete, can not evaluate systemically, focus on one aspect of a problem at a time, and lack formal operations that would allow more casual reasoning, specifically prediction.